Are you a computer-whiz that wants to try something different? How about a Hackintosh computer?

 Is Hackintosh Legal?

-Apple claims that all of their operating systems are merely licensed, so you will be breaching copyright law if you’re not following the terms of the license.
+Apple claims that all of their operating systems are merely licensed, so you will be breaching their EULA (which is not illegal in most countries) if you’re not following the terms of the license.

 We do know of one story where Psystar Corporation started selling Hackintosh computers to the public.
 Ultimately, Apple sued the company and won the case in court after it was found that Psystar violated DMCA rights.